 Inclusive, Engaged, Research-Led Teaching at the University of Oregon

 The University of Oregon is committed to exceptional teaching, discovery, and service.
 Achieving excellence in teaching means first defining it to reflect the best of what we know about how people learn and the rich practices that characterize the work of UO’s distinguished faculty.
-TEP and the Provost’s Teaching Academy offer “inclusive, engaged, and research-led” as broad principles to define teaching excellence.
+TEP and the Provost’s Teaching Academy offer “inclusive, engaged, and research-led” as broad principles characterizing teaching excellence.
 These principles are reflected in the selection criteria for UO’s distinguished teaching awards and Williams fellowships.